couchbase-partners/amazon-cloud-formation-couchbase/simple/README.md

 ## Deleting a Stack

-To delete your deployment you can either run the wrapper command below or use the GUI in the web console [here](https://console.aws.amazon.com/cloudformation/home).
+To delete your deployment you can either run the command below or use the GUI in the web console [here](https://console.aws.amazon.com/cloudformation/home).

     aws cloudformation delete-stack --stack-name <STACK_NAME>